-Chicago Scholars selects, trains, and mentors academically ambitious students from under-resourced communities to enroll in, persist and graduate from college.
-Chicago Scholars provides seven years of programming beginning with supporting scholars to enroll and matriculate to the most selective colleges that best match their abilities.
-Through its programming, the organization aspires to develop the next generation of leaders who will transform their neighborhoods and the city of Chicago.
+Chicago Scholars selects, trains, and mentors academically ambitious students from under-resourced communities to enroll in, persist through, and graduate from college.
+Chicago Scholars provides seven years of programming beginning with supporting students with enrolling in the most selective colleges that best match their abilities and needs and continue as students persist through college and beyond.
+Through its programming, Chicago Scholars aspires to develop the next generation of leaders who will transform their neighborhoods and the city of Chicago.

 Why We Invested

-Chicago Scholars provides high-achieving, low-income students with development opportunities and mentoring to support them through key transitions on the path from high school to college to career.
+Chicago Scholars provides high-achieving, students from low-income backgrounds with development opportunities and mentoring to support them through key transitions on the path from high school to college to career.
 Of the 20 percent of Chicago Public School graduates who graduated with a 3.0 GPA or above in 2015, only 40 percent went on to enroll in a four-year college.
-Based on the three most recent years of data, 95 percent of Chicago Scholars enrolled in a four-year university over the last three years and 88 percent of those scholars earned a bachelor’s degree in six years, a rate far surpassing that of their low-income peers with similar academic credentials.
+Over the last three years, more than 90 percent of Chicago Scholars students enrolled in a four-year university , greater than 90 percent of enrollees persisted, and over 80 percent earned a bachelor’s degree within six years, a rate far surpassing that of their peers with similar academic credentials and socio-economic backgrounds.

 - President & Chief Operating Officer Search: Chicago Scholars hired Koya Leadership Partners to support search efforts for a President & Chief Operating Officer role to support its growing team.
 A Better Chicago helped scope the project, introduced Chicago Scholars to vetted consultants and covered 50 percent of the fees.